zjchen77/zjchen77/README.md

-- 👋 Hi, I’m Zijie Chen
+- 👋 Hi, I’m Zijie Chen.
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Markov-based Generative Models and Computer Architecture.
-- 🌱 I’m currently working on the Unsupervised Learning in NLP
+- 🌱 I’m currently working on the Unsupervised Learning in NLP.
 - 📫 How to reach me chenzijie162@gmail.com

 <!---